kstenerud/ubuntu-maintainers-handbook/PackageTests.md

 #### Restrict networking

-Sometimes issues seem to happen only on autopkgtest infrastructure and part of it is due to various networking restriction being present there.
+Some DEP8 test failures occur due to the autopkgtest environment's network restrictions.
+A good clue of this is when the tests pass reliably locally yet fail after uploading to Launchpad.
+Other clues include test logs mentioning port errors, inaccessible URLs or IPs, and upstream language packaging tools like npm, compose, pip, etc.

+The network restrictions can be mimicked by invoking autopkgtest locally with an internal proxy.
 This isn't replicating that 100% as there are also firewalls in place, but if in doubt it often is worth to retry a local VM based repro with this to check if it fails this way.

 What you need to do is adding the internal proxy (needs VPN up); or if you want to try another proxy of your choice that is rather restrictive.
 Then add this